 The 2022 season was spent with Cape Motorsports in USF2000.
 Highlights included posting the 2nd fastest lap in the Fall ’21 test event at the Indianapolis Motor Speedway, crossing the line a close 5th at Road America, a 7th place finish at St. Petersburg plus three more top 10 results.
 The season ended early with only 13 of 18 rounds completed after being collected in an extensive crash.

-2023 preparations began in October of ’22 with testing in a Miller Vinatieri Motorsports USF Pro 2000 car.
+2023 preparation began in the Fall of 2022 with testing in a Miller Vinatieri USF Pro 2000 car.
 The 2023 season with Turn Motorsport includes a top-5 finish at Sebring.